-The regulator meetings with service providers dedicated to test the risk management tools by reviewing the metrics and concerns around risk management practice.
+Regular meetings are held with critical service providers dedicated to test the risk management tools by reviewing the metrics and concerns around risk management practice.
 Risks and potential mitigants are evaluated by the ERM and Op Risk and discussed with management and the DDRJ Board.

-Key consideration 4: An FMI should identify scenarios that may potentially prevent it from being able to provide its critical operations and services as a going concern and assess the effectiveness of a full range of options for recovery or orderly wind-down.
+Key Consideration 4: An FMI should identify scenarios that may potentially prevent it from being able to provide its critical operations and services as a going concern and assess the effectiveness of a full range of options for recovery or orderly wind-down.
 An FMI should prepare appropriate plans for its recovery or orderly wind-down based on the results of that assessment.
 Where applicable, an FMI should also provide relevant authorities with the information needed for purposes of resolution planning.